iTwin/stratakit/CONTRIBUTING.md

 ### Documentation

 All components, props, and public APIs must have inline documentation written as [JSDoc](https://jsdoc.app/) comments.
 This documentation can be used by IDEs for hover hints and auto-completion to assist developers in understanding the code.

-For markdown-based documentation, you can include detailed descriptions of components in the docs folder, and use Markdown to create more elaborate documentation.
+JSDoc comments support markdown syntax, which can be useful when you want to display inline code or hyperlinks.

 ```tsx
 interface ButtonProps extends Ariakit.ButtonProps {